ninabarzh/broomstick/content/posts/How-political-warfare-got-weird-on-the-Internet.md

 ### Twitter: Where trolls go to war

 Serbian elections on Twitter looked less like democratic discourse and more like a pub brawl between colour-coded tribes.
-Add a few trolls, some anonymous hitmen-for-hashtags, and voila—you've got state-sanctioned smear campaigns wearing sock puppet accounts.
+Add a few trolls, some anonymous hitmen-for-hashtags, and voila, you've got state-sanctioned smear campaigns wearing sock puppet accounts.

 Some accounts attack rivals.
 Others serve as narrative bridges, spreading the gospel of whoever’s paying.
 None of them are there for the memes.

 ### Why let humans have all the fun?

 Fake accounts tweeted fake support for obscure parties, got mass-retweeted by randoms from nowhere, and then vanished.
-Political botnets are the new campaign volunteers—cheaper, tireless, and slightly less conscious.
+Political botnets are the new campaign volunteers, cheaper, tireless, and slightly less conscious.

 ### Filter bubble, and make it Balkan

 Facebook in Serbia is like a series of locked fish tanks.
 Everyone’s swimming in circles, seeing only what the algorithm thinks they should.
-The ruling party rules the airwaves, but opposition pages have rabid Facebook followings—though oddly, not corresponding votes.
+The ruling party rules the airwaves, but opposition pages have rabid Facebook followings, though oddly, not corresponding votes.
 Funny that.

 Biggest fish in the tank?
 Obsessive commenters with hundreds of interactions, probably on someone's payroll.

 ### Speak your mind, get a visit from the police

 After the 2014 floods, people who dared to point out the government’s failures online got dragged to the station.
 No charges stuck, but that wasn’t the point.
-It was a message: Criticise us, and we’ll make your life unpleasant—legally, of course.
+It was a message: Criticise us, and we’ll make your life unpleasant, legally, of course.

-Bloggers, journalists, satirical politicians—they all got the “friendly warning” treatment.
+Bloggers, journalists, satirical politicians, they all got the “friendly warning” treatment.
 The threat didn’t need to be real.
 Just loud enough to make everyone else shut up.

 ### The Chilling effect in Beta